- Search The Registry

 - My Account

-*On this date in 1910, we celebrate to opening of North Carolina Central University.
-This is one of the many Historical Black Colleges and Universities (HBCU) in America.
+*On this date in 1910, we celebrate the opening of North Carolina Central University.
+This is one of America's many Historical Black Colleges and Universities (HBCUs).

 North Carolina Central University was chartered in 1909 and opened its doors to students a year later as the National Religious Training School and Chautauqua.
-Dr. James E. Shepard, the founder, served as the President of the institution from its beginning until his death in 1947.
-From its start, North Carolina Central University has declared its purpose to be the development in young men and women of the character and sound academic training requisite for real service to the nation.
+Dr. James E. Shepard, the founder, served as the institution's President until he died in 1947.
+From its start, North Carolina Central University has declared its purpose to be the development of young men and women of the character and sound academic training requisite for real service to the nation.

-In 1923, the General Assembly of North Carolina appropriated funds for the purchase and maintenance of the school, which thus became a publicly supported institution as Durham State Normal School.
+In 1923, the General Assembly of North Carolina appropriated funds to purchase and maintain the school, which thus became a publicly supported institution such as Durham State Normal School.
 Two years later, the General Assembly redefined the mission of the school, naming it the North Carolina College for Negroes and dedicating it to the offering of liberal arts education and the preparation of teachers and principals of secondary schools.
-North Carolina College for Negroes (NCC) thus became the nation's first state-supported liberal arts college for Black students.
-At its 1927 session, the General Assembly began a program of expansion of the college plant, with the support of Angus W. McLean, then the Governor of North Carolina.
+North Carolina College for Negroes (NCC) thus became the nation's first state-supported liberal arts college for black students.
+At its 1927 session, the General Assembly began a program of expansion of the college plant with the support of Angus W. McLean, then the Governor of North Carolina.

 State appropriations were supplemented by a generous gift from B.N.
 Duke, a Durham philanthropist, and by contributions from other citizens of Durham in 1929.
 The 1930s afforded federal grants and State appropriations for further physical expansion and improvement of educational facilities, with building continuing until the beginning of World War II.
 The Southern Association of Colleges and Secondary Schools accredited North Carolina College in 1937 as an "A" class institution.